jenellegrace/Understanding-animals/mm-revisions.md

   - Does not contain any code - this can be included in the pressbook as static content.
 - **Stable-Diffusion**
   - Too large - possibly split up.
+- **COMPLETED-image-filter.ipynb**
+  - Very useful notebook.
+  - Somewhat repetitive: each section repeats the first section with minor changes.
+Possibly include a section that simply indicates what needs to be changed for each type of filter.
+- **COMPLETED-random-manual-review.ipynb**
+  - Very useful notebook.
+- **COMPLETED-ft-data-prep.ipynb**
+  - Very useful.
+  - Introduction should indicate other datasets (in addition to COCO) that could be used with this notebook for YOLO training, and why you might choose one dataset over another.

 ## checklist of changes